 I continue to travel, and add to my evolving portfolio of place, landscape, and people.

-Recording the west is a way to practice photography and refine my eye.
+Recording the natural and man-made world is a way to practice photography and refine my eye.
+Much of my work is from western Colorado.
 The vastness of the west, the solitude, and overpowering beauty are recurring themes.
-My intention is to tell a compelling story through a photograph.
+Wherever my work takes me, my intention is to tell a compelling story through a photograph.
 A memorable photograph conveys a sense of place, and connects people to that place and moment.

 Photography is bringing order out of chaos.Ansel Adams

-Capturing the authentic west, set against the backdrop of constant change, whether it be cultural or environmental, provides a focus for my work.
+Capturing the authentic west, set against the backdrop of constant change, whether it be cultural or environmental, directs my work.
 Ideally the images remind us to protect the landscape and cultural heritage of the west.